dodozhang21/oriental-writing/readme.txt

 --------------------------------------------------------------------------------
  Licenses:
 --------------------------------------------------------------------------------
-Summer Day is a child theme of oriental oriental is licensed under the GPL.
+Oriental Writing is a child theme of oriental oriental is licensed under the GPL.

 == Bundled Resources: Images ==